NGCP/c_uart_interface_example/README.md

 	able to set and alter autonmous waypoints added messages to help support this behavior

-local ned removed because ardupilot fails to send local ned on start up.
+local ned init check removed because ardupilot fails to send local ned on start up.
+Arduplane does not support guided mode atm.
+Enabling offboard control will return unkown or unsupported command.

 ----------------------------------------------------------------------
 C-UART Interface Example